ertuncaydogdu/ertuncaydogdu.github.io/_pages/resources.md

 # Statistics

-A brief, semi-technical comparison of the es- sential features of the frequentist and Bayesian approaches to statistical infer- ence, with several illustrative examples implemented in Python. (avaialble at [**here**](https://ertuncaydogdu.github.io/files/Frequentism.and.Bayesianism.pdf).
+[**VanderPlas (SciPy**](https://ertuncaydogdu.github.io/files/Frequentism.and.Bayesianism.pdf) provides a brief, semi-technical comparison of the essential features of the frequentist and Bayesian approaches to statistical inference, with several illustrative examples implemented in Python.

 ## Classical (Frequentist) Approach